Published: Wednesday 22 March 2023

 - Frequent ear infections or sinus congestion.

 Babies do not need to exhibit all of these symptoms, in fact, only having one of the above could mean they have reflux.
-Parents or carers should have reflux properly diagnosed by a doctor.
+Parents or carers should have reflux properly diagnosed by a doctor, as with any concerns about the health of their baby.
 Of course, being massaged may help to greatly reduce the symptoms.
 Further information on reflux can be found on the NHS website.